goneyak/coffee-shop-workflow-optimization/README.md

 W ≈ L̄ / Throughput
 ```

-This approximates the **average time a customer spends inside the system**.
+This approximates the **average time a customer spends inside the system**, using throughput as the empirical effective arrival rate in steady operation.

 ---